Azure/azure-sdk-tools/tools/http-fault-injector/README.md

 ```

 ## .NET Core Developer Certificate
 `http-fault-injector` uses the [.NET development certificate](https://www.hanselman.com/blog/developing-locally-with-aspnet-core-under-https-ssl-and-selfsigned-certs).
-You must either disable SSL validation in your client app, or configure your machine and/or client language to trust this certificate.
+You must either configure your machine and/or client language to trust this certificate, or disable SSL validation in your client app.

 ### Windows/Mac
 1. `dotnet dev-certs https --trust`